 Pour in sugar while beating and add eggs, one at a time.
 Beat it until smooth.
 Stop to scrape bottom and sides of the bowl.

-Add sour cream, vanilla extract, and heavy cream and beat, still on medium-high speed, until all mixed very well.
+Add sour cream, vanilla extract, and heavy whipping cream and beat, still on medium-high speed, until all mixed very well.